jundalisay/superb/content/en/social/supersociology/solutions/socialism.md

 ---
 title: "Progressive Republican Socialism"
-# heading: "A system based on data science"

 date: 2019-03-04
 image: "/photos/handshake.jpg"
 description: "Confirmation Elections are Adam Smith's solution to votes being split in countries that have no primaries"